-No matter why you feel like your life is meaningless, you can always take action and make a change.
-The following tips will show you how you can start living life to the fullest again, even if you lack the motivation to do so.
+No matter how fear is impacting your feelings of worth and meaning, know that you always have the power to take action and make a change.
+The following suggestions and treatment options will show you how you can start living life to the fullest again, even if you currently do not feel motivated.

 Reconnect with Old Friends